Nehakumari3510/Backend-Implementation-for-Car-Parking-Project/README.md

 pip install sqlalchemy

 ## commands for push the data to GitHub -
-git init
+- git init
+- git add .
+- git commit -m "Initial commit"
+- git remote add origin https://github.com/Khalid-IBS/parking_lot.git
+- git branch -M main
+- git push -u origin main
-git add .
+- git add .
-git commit -m "Initial commit" git remote add origin https://github.com/Khalid-IBS/parking_lot.git git branch -M main git push -u origin main git add . git commit -m "Your commit message" git push
+- git commit -m "Your commit message"
+- git push

 # DATABASE SETUP-

-## First create the database name in your mysql workbench by run as below mwntion**
+## First create the database name in your mysql workbench by run as below mention**

 CREATE DATABASE parking_db;       ## name whatever you want.

-## then type in your MYSQL workbench as below mwntion**
+## then type in your MYSQL workbench as below mention**

 USE parking_db;

 ## then your SCHEMA (folder name in your MYSQL workbench) is ready to create the table**

-## Create the `floors` table by run data as below mwntion**
+## Create the `floors` table by run data as below mention**

 CREATE TABLE floors (